pr4besh/JavaScript-Manual-For-Beginners/Javascript-Engine.md

 #### Call Stack

 JavaScript is a single-threaded language i.e. it has only one call stack and it can process one statement at time.
+The call stack keeps track of functions to be executed.
 Call Stack follows the __Last in, First Out__ principle which means it always process the call on top of the stack at first.

 When a function is called, it is added to the stack.
 When a function calls another function, it's added on top of the calling function.